Final report for FNE24-081

 Between years, K decreased (-51.6 ± 8.2, p < 0.001) while N increased (+37.0 ± 7.8, p < 0.001), with no significant change for AS, P, or TC.

-Plot-level random intercepts explained large portions of total variance, and random-effect correlations suggested that plots with high N also tended to have high TC (r ≈ 0.99) but low AS (r ≈ -0.68).
+Plot-level random intercepts explained large portions of total variance, and random-effect correlations suggested that plots with high nitrogen also tended to have high total carbon (r ≈ 0.99), but interestingly low aggregate stability (r ≈ -0.68).
+Though that result is likely strongly influenced by our cropping fields which receive amendments, but also more frequent tillage and soil disturbance.

 Within Ley Rotation Soil Health Analysis

-The multivariate mixed model explained variation among outcomes well (REML = 634.3) with substantial plot-level variance for K and P. Sub-treatment P1 (first-year pasture) produced significant reductions in potassium (–236 ± 66, p = 0.0027) and phosphorus (–176 ± 79, p = 0.042) relative to P6 (final year of the pasture phase) which was set as the baseline ley treatment.
+The multivariate mixed model explained variation among outcomes well (REML = 634.3) with substantial plot-level variance for K and P. Sub-treatment P1 (first-year pasture) produced significant reductions in potassium (–236 ± 66, p = 0.0027) and phosphorus (–176 ± 79, p = 0.042) relative to the final or sixth year of the pasture phase (A), just before the beginning of the next rotation, which was set as the baseline ley treatment.
 Potassium also tended to be lower under the grain rotation (G) sub-treatment (–81 ± 39, p = 0.051).
-Suggesting that the grain and vegetable phases had a definitive affect on lowering P and K levels, which were at least partially recovered in the later years of the pasture phase.
+Model-adjusted predicted values for K and P (see Figures 1 & 2) suggest a delayed nutrient trough in the first year of pasture, followed by a fairly rapid recovery/normalization by the second year of pasture, but more replication of the different phases is needed before we can make any statistically confident conclusions.
 No other sub-treatments affected nitrogen, volumetric aggregate stability, or total carbon compared to sixth-year pasture.
 Nitrogen showed a marginal increase between years (+25 ± 14, p = 0.073).
 No significant year effects were detected for other outcomes.

 Table 1.
 Fixed effects from the multivariate mixed-effects model (lmer: value ~ 0 + y_var + y_var:(treatment + year) + (0 + y_var | plot_id)).